17 Livingston Avenue,

 In addition to occasionally exhibiting classic films such as “City Lights”, the theatre has in recent years hosted performances by Ellen DeGeneres, Kenny Rogers, the Chieftains, Ray Charles, Bill Maher, Fiona Apple, Ladysmith Black Mambazo, George Carlin, the Russian National Ballet, Harry Connick Jr., Morrissey, Bill Cosby, the Royal Philharmonic Orchestra, and B.B.
 King, among many, many others.
 The theatre has been a participating venue in both the Black Maria and New Jersey International Film Festivals.
 Perhaps most importantly to any NJ native, the theatre featured an acoustic performance by Bruce Springsteen to coincide with the November 21, 1995 release of his album, “The Ghost of Tom Joad”.

 The theatre generates approximately $4 million dollars in annual ticket sales with attendance of between 275,000 and 300,000.
 It features two seating levels and currently houses 1,833 seats.
 There is a 46 foot wide movie screen for when movies are shown.

 With a $500,000 grant, the theatre’s façade was restored and a new marquee installed in 1998.
 More recently, the theatre was awarded a $3 million dollar grant from Middlesex County’s Open Space Farmland Preservation and Historic Preservation Trust Fund.
 A major renovation promising restoration of the interior to its original decor (as opposed to its current Art Deco style, the result of a 1930 renovation) took place in the summer of 2004.
 A Grand Reopening Gala, emceed by Jay Leno, was on October 3, 2004.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.